 - Antimuscarinic inhalers.
-The only long-acting antimuscarinic inhaler is called tiotropium (brand name Spiriva®).
+Examples are tiotropium (brand name Spiriva®), glycopyrronium (brand name Seebri Breezhaler®), aclidinium (brand name Eeklira Genuair®) and umeclidinium (brand name Incruse®).
 The inhaler device is green-coloured.
 If you start this medication, you should stop ipratropium (Atrovent®) if you were taking this beforehand.
-There is no need to stop any other inhalers.

 A steroid inhaler may help in addition to a bronchodilator inhaler if you have more severe COPD or regular flare-ups (exacerbations) of symptoms.
 Steroids reduce inflammation.

-Steroid inhalers are only used in combination with a long-acting beta-agonist inhaler (this can be with two separate inhalers or with a single inhaler containing two medicines).The main inhaled steroid medications are:
+Steroid inhalers are only used in combination with a long-acting beta-agonist inhaler (this can be with two separate inhalers or with a single inhaler containing two medicines).The main inhaled steroid medications used for COPD are:

 - Budesonide.
 Brands include Easyhaler Budesonide®, Novolizer Budesonide® and Pulmicort®.

 - Fluticasone.
 Brand name Flixotide®.
 This is a yellow- or orange-coloured inhaler.

 A steroid inhaler may not have much effect on your usual symptoms but may help to prevent flare-ups.
 So, steroid inhalers are often referred to as preventers.

 Combination inhalers are available, usually containing a steroid medication and either a short-acting or a long-acting beta-agonist.
 Examples of combination inhalers are: